 - Foxtrot — A local company to Chicago, with market locations throughout the city offering 1-hour delivery of specialty groceries, spirits, home goods, etc. I’ve sent a few care packages as gifts (and maybe one to myself!)
 You can save $10 off your first order, if interested.

 While most paths, parks, and gyms in Chicago have been closed, I’ve been finding ways to keep active.
 I take William on a walk around our neighborhood every day, and aim to mix in 2-3 different fitness classes during the week.
-(These black and white Nikes are a great “all-purpose” shoe, if you’re looking for a new pair.)
+(These black and white Nikes are a great “all-purpose” shoe, if you’re looking for a new pair.
+I also love the brand, Onzie, for simple but stylish activewear to keep motivated.)
 Getting fresh air and moving your body always feels good, no matter how and when you can sneak that time in the day.

 One benefit, personally, of staying home during this time has been cooking (and baking treats) in the kitchen more frequently.
 My husband is working from home, too, so it’s been nice to prepare a little something for the both of us throughout the day.
 We’ve even developed an afternoon ritual of having iced coffee together as a pick-me-up.
 (I use dark espresso pods with our Nespresso machine, which we love and is available at Williams-Sonoma).